ScilifelabDataCentre/pathogens-portal/content/english/resources/integrative_outbreak_sim.md

 - Risk Assessment
 - Technical and Medical Assessment

-The pathogens identified during the outbreak simulation was reported to be Christensenella Hongkongensis by Lab 2 and Catabacter Hongkongensis by Lab 3.
+The pathogens identified during the outbreak simulation were reported as *Christensenella hongkongensis* by Lab 2 and *Catabacter hongkongensis* by Lab 3.
+These names refer to the same species, as they have been recognised as synonyms due to taxonomic reclassification.

 ###### Lab activities visualisations: Phase 1